 Search was perhaps the easiest to replace (or is it).
 While Google search is by far the largest search engine in the world DuckDuckGo (DDG) is becoming increasingly popular.
 I’ve used DDG to great satisfaction and only had to use Google search a couple of times.
 The only gripe that I have is that DDG isn’t free and open source software (FLOSS) let alone distributed.
 In that respect I’ve read some good things about Searx and I may give that a try in the future.

 The Chrome browser of Google has become very popular with an estimated market share of approximately 70%.
 A large portion of the Chrome’s source code is based on Chromium, the open source browser project from Google, however Chrome is proprietary freeware because it contains large blobs of proprietary code.
 The Spyware Watchdog considers Chrome’s Spyware level extremely high this due to multiple spyware features that are built-in such as Google Account and Navigation Assistance.
-Another threat come from the earlier mentioned market share.
+Another threat comes from the earlier mentioned market share.
 This gets even worse when we include the other browsers that are based on Chromium such as Microsoft Edge, Opera and Vivaldi.
 I currently use Firefox.
 It’s perhaps not the most privacy minded browser around but it’s FLOSS, it has a reasonable market share which is important for support of web developers and development of Firefox is very active.

 Next is YouTube which BTW is becoming more and more annoying with all these ads and the recommendations with the sole purpose to keep the user as long as possible on YouTube (and serve even more ads).
 I invested a lot in YouTube in the past with over 70 video made about 3D CAD, 3D printing and electronics so replacing it is not easy.
 The solution that I found is two-fold.
-I remastered (part) of my existing videos and uploaded them to both PeerTube and YouTube.
+I remastered (part) of my existing videos and uploaded them to both PeerTube.
 If I want to watch YouTube videos I use Invidious in the browser of NewPipe on my Smartphone (still Android sadly).

 Over the years I got dependant on Google Drive e.g to store the CAD files that I wanted to share after I published a project either in blog or a video.
 I want readers and viewers to be able to reproduce the project.
 Since I didn’t want to self-host a solution